dschuurman/jtmap/README.md

 ### For OSX

 Python ver.
 3.x is required.
-To install dependencies, type the following in a terminal (assuming you are using the brew package manager):
+To install dependencies, type the following in a terminal (assuming you are using the Homebrew package manager):

 ```
 pip3 install adif_io geopy matplotlib scipy